top of page

 Meet the Owner

-But during the Fall Semester of his senior year of College, Matty traveled to Europe for a study abroad program and fell in love with the indomitable Belgian Malinois.
-Handling, transporting, and even some assistance in training over an 8 year period taught him everything he needed to know to get started.
-After working with dogs all over the world for free, he decided to get involved with the local animal shelter to serve an under appreciated segment of the canine population: Shelter Dogs.
-Matty became a volunteer at Williamson County Animal Center in Franklin, TN and achieved a "green apron" status very quickly because of countless hours being put in with serious dogs.
+As he approached his 30th birthday, he realized that nothing in his career carried any meaning or fulfillment, and he decided to get involved with the local animal shelter to serve an under appreciated segment of the canine population - shelter dogs.
+Matt became a volunteer at Williamson County Animal Center in Franklin, TN and achieved a "green apron" status very quickly because of countless hours being put in with serious dogs.
 One afternoon, he was given the opportunity to train with Courtney Robbins, Owner & Founder of Global K9 Protection Services, who would eventually interview him and offer him a job as the General Manager of the company.

-After working for Courtney at Global, Matty was able to see how all the pieces of the canine behavior puzzle came together and fell in love with training dogs.
+After working for Courtney at Global, Matt began to see how all the pieces of the canine behavior puzzle came together and fell in love with training dogs.
 He considers Courtney his first mentor, and Global K9 has had a massive impact in Middle Tennessee as a force for training young trainers who go on to start their own businesses.
 He saw Courtney not being afraid of super dangerous dogs and realized that there was an Art & Science behind dog training that had to be mastered, and it was going to take time.
-For a few months, he spent all his waking hours training shelter dogs for free, working with protection dogs, selling them to clients all over the world, mapping out the learning system, exploring what dogs need to learn and in what order.
+For a few months, he spent all his waking hours training shelter dogs, selling protection dogs, and mapping out the learning system. â€‹

-When Matty started training dogs full time, he trademarked a new name, Allegiant Canine, to pay homage to the sense of duty, loyalty, and commitment that a dog trainer should have to both client dog and owner.
-He had seen so many sheisty trainers fleecing clients for money and delivering dog shit results.
+By this time, Matt had seen so many shady trainers fleecing clients for money and delivering poor results.
 Reputation is everything, and he wanted to have a word of mouth referral foundation that would sustain a lifelong career.
-Over the last 7 years since its inception, Allegiant Canine has undergone over 300 dramatic behavioral turn arounds, not to mention trained thousands of dog and handler pairs in off leash obedience and in home behavior.
+Over the last 7 years since its inception, Allegiant Canine has undergone over 300 dramatic behavioral turn arounds and trained thousands of dog-handler pairs in off leash obedience and biological fulfillment.
 Nashville is an area heavily inundated by dog trainers already.
-There are about 30 per county in this area, so he knew that he needed to be really, really, exceptionally good to the clients and their dogs.
+There is actually an average of 30 dog trainers per county in Middle Tennessee, so he knew that he needed to be exceptionally good to the clients and their dogs, delivering deep, long-term results by focusing on actual dog behavior, the emotional state, the handler's competence and confidence, and biological fulfillment.

 bottom of page